 A child who is battling and struggling through a puzzle will get frustrated and eventually give up.
 They will also be less likely to reach for a puzzle next time.

 A child who is dedicated to completing their puzzle and goes on to finish it, even though it requires concentrating for longer than they usually can, is a child who is developing perseverance.

 This is a skill that is useful in every aspect of school and life after school.

 Kids also need to get past the frustration of not matching the correct pieces and making several mistakes, in order to build a bit of grit and determination.

 Last but certainly not least, building puzzles is such an enjoyable and calming activity, that even many adults enjoy doing them.

 It releases stress, encourages mindfulness and is a good way to calm an anxious child.
 It is also a great activity to do when you want to wind down from an active play session.

-These are just some of the many benefits of jigsaw puzzles for children.
+These are just some of the many benefits of puzzles for toddlers and kids in preschool/kindergarten.

 Want your own set of instantly downloadable printable puzzles for kids?
 Download the set of printables below.